HiSA-Team/shadowfax/README.md

 - Enable Supervisor Domain management using the MPT if available, or the PMP as a fallback.
 - Write the implementation in a memory-safe language (e.g., Rust).

+### OpenSBI integration
+Shadowfax is an *M-mode* firmware which uses [**opensbi**](https://github.com/riscv-software-src/opensbi) as static library.
+Shadowfax registers 4 SBI extensions described in the [CoVE specification](https://github.com/riscv-non-isa/riscv-ap-tee) which are:

+- SUPD: supervisor doamin extension to enumerate active supervisor domain and get capabilities information on them;
+- CoVE-H: cove host extension.
+It allows for **TVM** management for hosts;
+- CoVE-G: cove guest extension.
+It allows guest to use firmware services like remote attestation primitives;
+- CoVE-I: cove interrupt extension.
+It allows to supplements CoVE-H with hardware-assisted interrupt virtualization using RISC-V Advanced Interrupt Architecture (AIA), if the platform supports it;

 ## Environment setup
 All dependencies can be installed with the `scripts/setup.sh` script.